-- Ensure that company's remuneration standards conform to the law and are sufficient to attract talented personnel. - Evaluation of the performance and remuneration of directors, supervisors and executive, including taking prevailing industry standards into account and taking into consideration the amount of personal time invested, responsibilities, personal target completion, performance in other roles and company remuneration for other people in equivalent roles in recent years.
+- Ensure that the company's remuneration standards conform to the law and are sufficient to attract talented personnel. - Evaluation of the performance and remuneration of directors, supervisors and executive, including taking prevailing industry standards into account and taking into consideration the amount of personal time invested, responsibilities, personal target completion, performance in other roles and company remuneration for other people in equivalent roles in recent years.
 The achievement of the company's short-term and long-term business objectives as well as the company's finances are used to evaluate the correlation between personal performance, company business performance and future risks. - It should not encourage directors and managers to engage in behavior that exceed the company's risk tolerance in their pursuit of remuneration. - The ratio of short-term performance bonuses as well as the timing of payments for variable remuneration components for directors and executives should take industry characteristics and the company's business nature into account.

-Proposals Handled by The Remuneration Committee in 2014
+Proposals Handled by The Remuneration Committee in 2015

-- Review manager performance evaluation and annual incentive bonus disbursement plan. - Review director and supervisor's remuneration as well as executive's and employees profit sharing scheme in 2013. - Regular manager performance evaluation and spring incentive bonus disbursement plan. - According to "Governing the issuance and exercise rules of Employee Stock Option Certificates in 2014", the first Issuance of employee stock warrants managerial officers and subscription price plan. - Regular manager performance evaluation and annual salary adjustment and disbursement plan. - Partial revision of the "Employee Promotion Management Regulations", "Salary Management Regulations" - Election the Chairman and Convener of The Remuneration Committee. - Review directors', supervisors' and managers', performance, incentive bonus, and disburse director's and supervisor's remuneration as well as executive's and employee's profit-sharing bonus in 2013. - Regular manager performance evaluation and employee's profit-sharing adjustment and disbursement plan in 2014. - Discussion of Remuneration Committee work plan in 2015.
+- Review manager performance evaluation and annual incentive bonus disbursement plan. - Review director and supervisor's remuneration as well as executive's and employees profit sharing scheme in 2014. - Regular manager performance evaluation and annual salary adjustment and disbursement plan. - Partial revision of the "Employee Promotion Management Regulations", "Salary Management Regulations". - Review directors', supervisors' and managers', performance, incentive bonus, and disburse director's and supervisor's remuneration as well as executive's and employee's profit-sharing bonus in 2014. - To approve the new articles of Regulations for "Employee Salary Advances". - The Company proposed to amend the Articles of the Corporation regarding Employees' compensation and Compensation allocation ratio of directors and supervisors. - Discussion of Remuneration Committee work plan in 2016.